SSH Agent Forwarding

 Instead of putting on SSH key on a system like Spartan, use the

 ssh -A command, which is "SSH agent forwarding".
+It is necessary to add the key to the local agent.

 Using this system the private SSH key remains in one private location.